f4b6a3/uuid-creator/README.md

 With the incrementing clock sequence the limit of UUIDs created in the same second and in a single host machine rises to 163,840,000,000, since the timestamp resolution is 10,000,000 and the range is 16,384.
 So, the maximum average rate is 163 billion per second per node identifier.

-This implementation generates _balanced_ clock sequences in the case that there are many instances of `AbstractUuidCreator` running.
+This implementation generates _well distributed clock sequences_ in the case that there are many instances of `AbstractUuidCreator` running.
 This is done to avoid more than one instance using the same clock sequence.
-It generates a clock sequence numbers as far as possible from the previous numbers generated.
+To assure that the clock sequence values will not be repeated and will be distant enough from the other values, it uses an algorithm created for this purpose `CyclicDistributor`.

 You can create any strategy that implements the `ClockSequenceStrategy`, if none of the strategies are good for you.

+##### Cyclic Distributor

+The Cyclic Distributor is just a simple algorithm that hands out values.
+It's like a sequence, but the first number is random, and the rest is calculated as point of a circle.
+I don't know if this algorithm already existed.
+I just called Cyclic Distributor, because it hands out or _distributes_ values as if they where on the perimeter of a _circle_ and does it in iterations or _cycles_.

+The class `CyclicDistributor` hands out numbers between the range ZERO and `max` so that the first value is always random and the rest or values will not be repeated.
+The range is treated as the perimeter of a circle.
+Each value is a point in this perimeter.
+The first point handed out is always random.
+The next values are calculated in iterations or cycles.
+Each cycle has a 2^n number of values to hand out.
+All the values are at the same distance from the other values of the same iteration.

+The iterations proceed until the quantity of values to be handed out in the current iteration is greater than a half of the max value.
+When it happens, the algorithm is restarted.
+Another random number is generated and handed out.
+The following numbers will be calculated the same way as above.

+For example, say the a range is between ZERO and 360, similar to the 360 degrees of a circle.
+The first number handed out is random, and for coincidence it is ZERO.
+The second value handed out is 180 degrees away from the first point.
+The third is at 270 degrees far from the first one.
+The forth 90 degrees.
+And so on...

+This algorithm is very simple, but is easier to understand watching it running.
+There's an animation written with HTML canvas in the `doc` directory that shows the algorithm in action.
+Each point drawn in the circle of the animation is like a value been handed out.
+Each value is at the same distance of the others in the same iteration or cycle.

 ##### State file